-With interactive investor, you can manage all your investments using their web based platform or their ii investing app on tablet or mobile.
+With interactive investor, you can manage all your investments using their web-based platform or their ii investing app on a tablet or mobile device.

 Web Trading Platform

-As you would expect from one of the UKs leading investment platforms, interactive investor have a well designed and easy to use Web Trading Platform.
-This requires a two-step authentication but only if you are logging on from a new device, any subsequent logins only require your password.
+As you would expect from one of the UK’s leading investment platforms, ii has a well-designed and easy-to-use web trading platform.
+This requires two-step authentication, but only if you are logging on from a new device; any subsequent logins only require your password.

-The web trading platform allows users to set alerts and notifications on price movements and these are delivered via email or text.
-There is also a comprehensive search function that allows you to search by typing in a company’s name, an assets ticker or investment types or markets.
+The web trading platform allows users to set alerts and notifications on price movements, which are delivered via email or text.
+There is also a comprehensive search function that allows you to search by typing in a company’s name, an asset ticker, or investment types or markets.